 How do you define inventory?

-Before we get into the nuts and bolts of inventory management, let’s define inventory.
+Before we get into the nuts and bolts of inventory management, including the inventory turnover ratio, let’s define inventory.
 For companies that sell finished products, inventory is the account of all the finished goods a business holds in its stock that will be sold at some time in the future.
 In addition, inventory can also include raw materials and components that are used to make finished goods.
 For example, the wood used for making furniture is inventory for a furniture manufacturer.

 What is the inventory turnover ratio and what does it mean?